microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 Accept wildcard characters: False
 ```

-### -ManifestIdentifier
+### -PackageIdentifier
-THe Manifest Id that represents the App Manifest to be removed.
+The Package Identifier that represents the App Manifest to be removed.

 ```yaml
 Type: String